Individual Educational Needs

 - Communication with parents/carers of students identified with higher needs begins prior to starting in September.

-- The SENCO or Lead SEND Teachers for KS3 attend the annual review of Year 6 students who have an EHCP.
+- The SENCO or Lead SEND Teacher for KS3 attends the annual review of Year 6 students who have an EHCP, where possible.

 Supporting students with a Visual Impairment (VI)